jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 1. Other libraries' .hh files (e.g. CLHEP)
 1. System headers (those with <...> notation)
 1. ...with each group sorted alphabetically
-1. Optional line breaks can be place between groups
+1. Optional line breaks can be placed between groups

 In MyFoo.cc, whose main purpose is to implement or test the stuff in G4CMPFoo2.hh, order your includes as follows: